pypy/pypy/pypy/doc/stm.rst

 where, say, all threads try to increase the same global counter and do nothing else).

-However, using if the program requires longer transactions, it comes with less obvious rules.
+However, if the program requires longer transactions, it comes with less obvious rules.
 The exact details may vary from version to version, too, until they are a bit more stabilized.
 Here is an overview.